Leadership

 David Weber, Ph.D.

-David Weber is the Interim Co-Director of the Institute for Bioscience and Biotechnology Research (IBBR) and the Director of the Center for Biomolecular Therapeutics (CBT).
-He is also a professor in the Department of Biochemistry and Molecular Biology in the University of Maryland School of Medicine.
-Dr. Weber has also been the Director of the UMB NMR center since 1993 and was the Director of Graduate Education for the Joint Program in Biochemistry & Molecular Biology (from 2001 to 2011).
-He serves as an editorial member of more than 10 journals, and has authored more than 150 research articles and book chapters involving basic science and biomedical therapeutics advances.
+Dr. David Weber is the Associate Director of the Institute for Bioscience and Biotechnology Research (IBBR) and Director of the Center for Biomolecular Therapeutics (CBT).
+He is also a Distinguished University Professor in the Department of Biochemistry and Molecular Biology at the University of Maryland School of Medicine.
+He previously served as Director of the UMB NMR Center and Director of Graduate Education for the Joint Program in Biochemistry & Molecular Biology at UMB.
+Dr. Weber earned his B.S. from Muhlenberg College in 1984, his Ph.D. in Chemistry from University of North Carolina, Chapel Hill in 1988, and completed a postdoctoral fellowship at Johns Hopkins School of Medicine from 1988 to 1992.
+His research focuses on understanding structure/function relationships in healthy and disease states using structural biology (NMR, X-ray, CryoEM) and other biophysical methods for therapeutic development through the IBBR and CBT.